istd50043-2023-spring/cohort_problems/cc12/lab12.md

 # The rest of this lab

 1. Change the Notebook Repo by updating the config file for permanant effect `/home/ec2-user/zeppelin-0.9.0-bin-all/conf/zeppelin-site.xml`.
 You can also change it from the top right dropbox 'NB repos'.
-Alternatively, you can import the notebooks manually from the interface.
+Alternatively, you can import the notebooks manually from the interface as I do in the video. *In this case you can skip all the below.*

 ```xml
 <property>